CasualGitUser/lua-dsl/README.md

 }
 ```
 ### Defining groups using predicates
-This creates a new group.
+This creates a new group. <br>
 Every entity that is created after it is tested with this predicate.
 If it returns true, it adds the object to the group "namedEntity".
-If it returns false, it doesn't.
+If it returns false, it doesn't. <br>
-Groups should be defined before any instance is created, as all instances created previously wont be tested for this (and therefore may qualify for the group, but arent in it).
+Groups should be defined before any instance is created, as all instances created previously wont be tested for this (and therefore may qualify for the group, but arent in it). <br>
-For example, a "person" and a "pet" may both have a name, but are different classes (and there in different groups), so you can use this instead to create a new group with both of them in it if you need to iterate over all objects with a name property.
+For example, a "person" and a "pet" may both have a name, but are different classes (and there in different groups), so you can use this instead to create a new group with both of them in it if you need to iterate over all objects with a name property. <br>
 ```lua
 group "namedEntity" (function(object)
   if object.name then